 And we’ll tell you about the work of Central Counties Health Centers, a federally qualified health center based in Springfield, and how it’s coping with challenges presented by the pandemic.

 Finally, we’ll describe my proposal to put an end to exit and signing bonuses for departing or newly appointed state lawmakers who, under state law, can be paid a full month’s salary for just a day or two of work that month.

 I hope you find Fiscal Focus useful and informative.
 Your comments about this and other publications from this office are always welcome.
-You can contact us at 800-877-8078 or email@example.com.
+Contact us at 800–877–8078 or firstname.lastname@example.org.